Nerium: Distribution and habitat

-Nerium oleander is either native or naturalized to a broad area from northwest Africa through the Mediterranean region and warmer areas of the Black Sea region, Arabian Peninsula, southern Asia, and as far east as Yunnan in southern parts of China.
-It typically occurs around stream beds in river valleys, where it can alternatively tolerate long seasons of drought and inundation from winter rains.
-N. oleander is planted in many subtropical and tropical areas of the world.
+Nerium oleander is either native or naturalised to a broad area from northwest Africa through the Mediterranean region and warmer areas of the Black Sea region, Arabian Peninsula, southern Asia, and as far east as Yunnan in southern parts of China.
+It can be found in tropical, subtropical, and temperate regions.
+The plant typically occurs in dry locations with a lot of sun near stream beds where it can alternatively tolerate long seasons of drought and inundation from winter rains.